Frank Elderson

 Frank Elderson (born 18 May 1970 in Utrecht) is a Dutch lawyer who has been serving as a member of the Executive Board of the European Central Bank since 2020.

-Before joining the ECB, Elderson has been an executive director of supervision at De Nederlandsche Bank since 1 July 2011, and was ex-officio member of the Supervisory Board of the European Central Bank.
+Before joining the ECB, Elderson has been an executive director of supervision at De Nederlandsche Bank since 1 July 2011, and was ex-officio member of the ECB Supervisory Board.
 Elderson played a key role in the creation of the Network for Greening the Financial System (NGFS) of which he is current chair.

 Education and career

 Elderson completed the first year of the Dutch law university programme with honours in 1990 and studied at the University of Zaragoza, Spain, in 1993 and 1994.
 Elderson earned his degree in Dutch law at the University of Amsterdam in 1994.

-In 2015, Elderson obtained an LLM degree from Columbia Law School, in the United States, and was sworn in as a lawyer in the Netherlands on the same year.
+In 1995, Elderson obtained an LLM degree from Columbia Law School, in the United States, and was sworn in as a lawyer in the Netherlands on the same year.
 Elderson subsequently started his professional career as a lawyer with Houthoff Advocaten & Notarissen.